SowmyaGurram27/Extracting-Time-Series-Properties-of-Glucose-Levels-in-Artificial-Pancreas/README.md

-You have to extract these metrics for each day and then report the mean value of each metric over all
+We have to extract these metrics for each day and then report the mean value of each metric over all

 days.
 Hence there are 18 metrics to be extracted.